Number : Season 26, episode 4 of 4.

 Whats bad : Everything is just wrong.
 The story, the Master, the cat people, Hale and Pace.

-Review With Spoilers : Survival is the 4th epsiide of season 26 and was a notable episode on many fronts.
+Review With Spoilers : Survival is the 4th episode of season 26 and was a notable episode on many fronts.

-It was also the final ever broadcast episode before the original series was finally cancelled.
-It featured the final appearance of the Master character; as played by Anthony Ainley.
+It was also the final original series episode broadcast, before the original series was finally cancelled.
+It featured the final appearance of the Anthony Ainley Master.

-It had alot riding on it but the problem with Survival was, that it was just plain awful.
+Clearly that is a huge legacy to hang on what wasn’t originally conceived as a season (and series) finale but the problem with Survival was, that it was just plain awful.
 If any post JNT episode of Who can best sum up how much the show had lost its way – then this is it.

-A pointless return by the Master, who is stuck in a strange alternate reality with the cast of the Cats – musical, whilst being turned into a feline – himself.
+A pointless return by the Ainley Master, who is stuck in a strange alternate reality with the cast of the Cats – musical, whilst being turned into a feline; himself.

 It appears the only reason for bolting the Master into this, was to provide some much needed gravitas to what in effect was a pretty weak story.
-But it makes no sense as to why the Master is stuck here, without his Tardis.
-Even 80’s popular funnymen; Hale and Pace – (popping up in a bizarre cameo back in Perivale) fail to povide anything of note.
+But it makes no sense as to why the Master was stuck here, without his Tardis.
+Even 80’s popular funnymen; Hale and Pace – (popping up in a bizarre unsettling cameo back in Perivale) fail to provide anything of note.

 The production team adjusted the order of episodes so that this one would be last broadcast.
 Ghostlight was the actual last filmed episode of Who, whilst Survival; the last broadcast.